Judge rules against herbicide in Lake George - NewsBreak

-LAKE GEORGE, N.Y.
-(NEWS10) – On Friday, a New York State Supreme Court judge made a decision on a conflict over whether to use an herbicide on Lake George .
+LAKE GEORGE, N.Y. ( NEWS10 ) – On Friday, a New York State Supreme Court judge made a decision on a conflict over whether to use an herbicide on Lake George .
 Judge Robert Muller ruled in favor of the Lake George Association (LGA) and several other groups who petitioned last year to halt the use of ProcellaCOR in two lake bays.
+Get all of the latest news, weather, sports, and entertainment delivered right to your inbox!

 Last month, state groups including the Adirondack Park Association and Lake George Park Commission were represented in state court against the LGA, Lake George Waterkeeper Chris Navitsky, the town of Hague, and a private resident, who collectively petitioned for a halt to state approval of ProcellaCOR.
 The herbicide, called safe for use by state groups, would have been used to treat populations of Eurasian watermilfoil residing in Blairs Bay and Sheep Meadow Bay, both located midway up the lake.